luismendoza-ec/lu8-docs/docs/PALETTE.md

 # Lu8 Color Palette

-This is the official color palette used by the Lu8 fantasy console.
-It includes 16 fixed colors inspired by retro systems, presented as hexadecimal RGB values.
+This is the **default color palette** used by the Lu8 fantasy console, loaded by the BIOS on system reset.
+The palette consists of **16 programmatically changeable colors**, each defined by **3 RGB bytes** stored in memory.

-## Note
+---

-This documentation is a work in progress and may change as the project evolves.
-Features, syntax, and behavior are subject to revision during development.
+## Default Palette (0–15)

-## Standard Palette (0–15)
+This is the initial palette, known as the **Lu8 Default Palette**, inspired by PICO-8:

 | Index | Color Name  | Hex Code  |
 | ----- | ----------- | --------- |